naitri07/finance-dashboard/README.md

 [View Live App on Loom] (https://www.loom.com/share/8efc749723ec4a349234c432c7192e81)

+## 🗄️ Database

+This project uses **MongoDB** with **Mongoose** ODM.
+During development, data is stored locally using MongoDB Compass.
+For production, it can be easily migrated to MongoDB Atlas.

 ## ✨ Features

 - ✅ **User Authentication** – Secure registration and login with JWT tokens